Frequently Asked Questions on Early Years Funding

 3. When should I apply for funding?

-And because your code has a validity of 3 months only, then you should not apply for this too early.
+Because your code has a validity of 3 months only, then you should not apply for this too early.
 We recommend about 4-6 weeks prior to the start of the eligible term as being a good time to apply.

 Once you have given us the code we then need to check its validity with the local authority ourselves.
 To do this we have to check via their Eligibility Checker.
 Only once we have done this are we able to offer you the funded hours.
 For this reason we will need the code prior to the start of the term to which it is to be applied.